aleksei-berezkin/typique/README.md

 ### 1. Install workspace TypeScript and Typique

-Using workspace-scoped TypeScript plugins like Typique requires a workspace TypeScript installation.
+Using workspace-scoped TypeScript plugins like Typique requires a workspace TypeScript.
 Both the `typescript` and `typique` packages must be installed in the same `node_modules`.
 To ensure this, run the `npm i` / `pnpm add` commands from the same directory — typically the project root:

 ```bash
 npm i -D typescript